james-prior/ccc2016/README.md

 It will posted in this repo as I improve it.

 First will be the very first software.
 It had three header files and one C file.
+That's too many files.
-Those will be consolidated to just one C file.
+They will be consolidated to just one C file.
+KISS!!!